 Daytime group available at Sentara RMH South Main Health Center the second Friday of each month from 11:30 a.m. – 12:30 p.m. in the Endocrinology waiting room.
 Light lunch provided.

 These meetings are free and no registration is necessary.
-Topics vary by location and date.
+Topics vary by date.

 Pediatric Diabetes Management Support Group (Children and their Parents)